Anti-Slavery Statement

 • To further review our Modern Slavery training module as required to determine whether any bespoke training should be delivered to those teams within the business considered most likely to come into contact with instances of modern slavery in practice;

-• To further review and update our Modern Slavery policy as required, in particular for any future amendments to the Modern Slavery Act 2015 or any future Modern Slavery Bill; and
+• To further review and update our Modern Slavery policy as required, in particular for any future amendments to the Modern Slavery Act 2015 or any future Modern Slavery Bill;

-• To request all Modern Slavery documentation for all suppliers that have operations outside the UK to demonstrate the policies and procedures they have in place to combat modern slavery.
+• To request all Modern Slavery documentation for all suppliers that have operations outside the UK to demonstrate the policies and procedures they have in place to combat modern slavery

 Approval

-This statement was approved by the IQSA Services Limited Board of Directors on 30th March 2023.
+This statement was approved by the IQSA Services Limited Board of Directors on March 27 2024.

 Matt Merrick Signature